albinwwells/Raster-Basics/README.md

  - `end_points`: obtain raster values at point locations
  - `distance_to_shp`: gets the distance from every pixel to a shapefile

-## Tutorial
+## Testing and Tutorials
+After installing `raster_basics` into a virtual environment, create a Jupyter Notebook kernel to use the example notebooks.
+In the terminal, enter `python -m ipykernel install --user --name raster_basics_kernel` (the last entry can be any desired kernel name).
+Then, launch the Jupyter with `jupyter notebook`.
+In the browser tab, navigate to `examples` and open the desired notebook.

-Follow the Jupyter Notebook `rasterio_basics.ipynb` to see how functions can be used.
-The notebook `rasterio_basics-package.ipynb` is identical to `rasterio_basics.ipynb` but uses the installed Python Raster_Basics module.
+Follow the Jupyter Notebooks in the `examples` folder to see how functions can be used.
 Access to the [sample data used in the tutorial can be found here](https://drive.google.com/file/d/1lNiQBo-rNe2_VC6vUCM2gfp-Z-F2Q49c/view?usp=share_link).
 Run the notebook code in the same folder as the data.

-`wolverine_index_site_method.ipynb` is a notebook that shows an example comparing glaciologic and geodetic mass balance calculations using the `raster-basics` module.
-This includes an uncertainty estimate of the geodetic mass balance following a Monte Carlo approach.

 # Other functions in the package
 There are a few more functions to help produce specific plots and glacier calculations.
 These can be imported with: